 Our success is dependent in part upon our hospital partners' ability to recruit and retain doctors and other medical professionals and on our and our hospital partners' ability to train and manage these medical professionals.
 Although we may help our hospital partners to identify and recruit suitable, qualified doctors and other medical professionals, almost all of these medical professionals are employed by our partner hospitals rather than by us.
 As a result, we may have little control over whether such medical professionals will continue to work in the centers in our network.
-In addition, there is a limited pool of qualified medical professionals with expertise and experience in radiotherapy and diagnostic imaging in China, and our hospital partners face competition for such qualified medical professionals from other public hospitals, private healthcare providers, research and academic institutions and other organizations.
+In addition, there is a limited pool of qualified medical professionals from other public hospitals, private healthcare providers, research and academic institutions and other organizations.
 In the event that our hospital partners fail to recruit and retain a sufficient number of these medical professionals, the resulting shortage could adversely affect the operation of centers in our network and our growth prospects.